BlogDestinationsA Guide to Hiking in the Austrian Alps in 2026

 For many people in North America, the Austrian Alps isn’t the first destination to come to mind when planning a hiking holiday in Europe.
 We think that is a real shame.
 With a 77,220 sq. mile share of the famous mountain range, Austria has enough Alps to have formed its own rich culture surrounding them.

-We’re here to give you a crash course in the Austrian Alps.
+We’re here to give you a crash course in hiking in the Austrian Alps.
 First, we’ll explain just how amazing the Austrian Alps are, and give you a quick background on the history of hiking in Austria.
 Next, we’ve put together a list of some of our favourite places to stay while hiking there, and finally, we can’t not talk about Austria’s most epic multi-day hike: The Eagle.

 Austrian Alps